 The OED’s first recorded usage of avant-garde in relation to the arts emphasizes masculine virility: the “new men of mark” were remarkable and visible because they stood at the forefront of culture.
-Implicitly white and able-bodied, they could make a mark by opposing cultural institutions because they dominated those institutions.
+Implicitly white and able-bodied, they could make a mark by opposing cultural institutions because they had cultural power.

 Take, for example, this archival photograph, published in the New York Times Style Magazine in 2016, nearly a century after the moment it records.
-The photograph depicts an avant-garde gathering in Constantin Brancusi’s Paris studio in 1921 (from left to right: Brancusi, the poet Tristan Tzara, the photographer Berenice Abbott, poet and artist Mina Loy, publisher Jane Heap, and editor Margaret Anderson).
+The photograph depicts an avant-garde gathering in Constantin Brancusi’s Paris studio in 1921 (from left to right: the artist Brancusi, Dadaist and poet Tristan Tzara, the photographer Berenice Abbott, poet and artist Mina Loy, Little Review publisher Jane Heap, and Little Review editor Margaret Anderson).
 As reproduced in Style Magazine, this iconic photograph typifies Mina Loy’s position in the avant-garde.
 She is a central, animating, illuminating presence, yet she is also a ghostly spectre, mentioned only in a caption and never in the article.

-In this way, Loy is representative of women in the historical avant-garde.
+Mina Loy’s position is representative of women in the historical avant-garde.
 Although women played major parts, they have been relegated to supporting roles in its lore—posed in a photograph, mentioned in a caption, or deposited in a slim folder in the archive of a celebrated male associate.
 While Marcel Duchamp’s role as an avant-garde provocateur who was central to several movements but who resisted strict affiliation with any particular movement has been amply chronicled and celebrated, Loy’s similar role and trajectory, fueled by her feminist perspective, has contributed instead to her marginality.
-Loy’s interest in avant-garde experiment was shaped by feminism, gender, and sexuality, and led her to self-consciously assume a position on the margins of these movements.
-Her ambivalent stance of interested but critical, feminist detachment typifies the relationship of many women to the historical avant-garde, who do not fit comfortably in existing definitions.
+Loy’s interest in avant-garde experiment was shaped by feminism, gender, and sexuality, and led her to self-consciously assume a position on the margins of avant-garde movements.
+Her ambivalent stance of interested but critical, feminist detachment typified the relationship of many women to the historical avant-garde, who did not fit comfortably in existing roles.
 Moreover, as Stephen Ross points out, women often “had their work appropriated and displayed by men as their own,” and influential men like Ezra Pound “tried to destroy powerful female poets like Amy Lowell.”1